ronitkumar02/AspireNex/README.md

 ## How to Run
 1. Clone the repository or download the notebook.
-2. Install the required packages using `pip install -r requirements.txt`.
-3. Open the notebook using Jupyter Notebook.
+2. Open the notebook using Jupyter Notebook.
-4. Run all cells to preprocess data, train the model, and deploy the predictor.
+3. Run all cells to preprocess data, train the model, and deploy the predictor.